RamaLingeswaraRao950/NeonSys-Monitor/README.md

 # ⚡ NeonSys Monitor ⚡

-🌌 NeonSys Monitor is a futuristic real-time system resource monitoring tool built with Python, Tkinter, and Matplotlib.
+🌌 NeonSys Monitor is a system resource monitoring tool built with Python, Tkinter, and Matplotlib.
 It combines beautiful neon visuals with live system stats to track CPU, RAM, Disk, Network, and Uptime in style. 💻✨

 ### 🌟 Features :--